Rare, antiquarian, used & out-of-print books on travels , natural history & gardening that have been signed by the author or artist, at Horizon Books.

 US$75. bookID # 7756

 NARANJO, Nemesio Garcia, translated by Calle Wheaton Esteva; Venezuela and Its Ruler.
-New York, Carranza & Co., [1927], First edition, 8vo [21 x 14 cm]; 174 pp, with numerous mounted plates, some are portraits, orig cloth, gilt title lettering on spine and cover, gilt emblem on cover, with the original ribbon bookmark, fine condition, clean, with an inscription on endpaper signed by translator.
+New York, Carranza & Co., [1927], First edition, 8vo [21 x 14 cm]; 174 pp, with numerous mounted plates, some are portraits, original cloth, gilt title lettering on spine and cover, gilt emblem on cover, with the original ribbon bookmark, fine condition, clean, with an inscription on endpaper signed by translator.

 An interesting narrative including much on the geography, economy, politics, etc of Venezuela.